winstonlin/ransackfinder/README.md

 }
 ```

-## Command: Find In Current Folder
+### Command: Find In Current Folder
-This command will open Agent Ransack, take your currently selected text, and place it in the *Containing text* field.
-It will also take the folder of the currently opened file (in Sublime Text) and put it in the *Look in* field.
+This command will open Agent Ransack, take your currently selected text, and place it in the ``Containing text`` field.
+It will also take the folder of the currently opened file (in Sublime Text) and put it in the ``Look in`` field.

-If no text is currently selected, then it will still open Agent Ransack, but without any *Containing text*.
+If no text is currently selected, then it will still open Agent Ransack, but without any ``Containing text``.

 ### Key Bindings
-The default shortcut is <kbd>Ctrl + Shift + q</kbd>.
+The default shortcut is ``Ctrl + Shift + q``.

-If you would like to customize the key bindings, the command name is *rs_find_in_current_folder*.
+If you would like to customize the key bindings, the command name is ``rs_find_in_current_folder``.